HyperionDevBootcamps/HyperionDev-Software-Engineering-Development-Environment-Setup/Uninstallation Scripts/README.md

-# CoGrammar Software Engineering Development Environment Setup
+# CoGrammar Software Engineering Development Environment Uninstallation

-This repository provides scripts that set up your development environment for you.
+This repository provides scripts that remove your development environment for you.
 The operating systems we have provided for are:

 * macOS